Comcast/ssh-to/README.md

 ## Looping Through Many Hosts
 <a name="looping"></a>

-Now let's say you have a dozens (or even hundreds of hosts), and you want to execute a command on all of them.
+Now let's say you have dozens (or even hundreds) of hosts, and you want to execute a command on all of them.
 This can be done with the `--loop` parameter:

 ```